the-k-node/Internship/Overview Sessions/10 - System Design/Web Crawler.md

 1. **Crawling Frequency**: Also known as crawl rate, or crawl frequency refers to how often you want to crawl a website.
 You can have different crawl rates for different websites.
 For example, news websites might need to be crawled more often.
 2. **Dedup**: Where multiple crawlers are used, they may add duplicate links to the same URL pool.
 Dedup or duplicate detection involves the use of a space-efficient system, like Bloom Filter, to detect duplicate links, so your design isn’t crawling the same sites.
 3. **Protocols**: Think about the protocols that your crawler will cater to.
 A basic crawler can handle HTTP links, but you can also modify the application to work over STMP or FTP.
+4. **Capacity**:
-4. **Capacity**: Each page that is crawled will carry several URLs to index.
-Assume an estimate of around 50 billion pages.
-Assuming an average page size of 100kb:
+    - Each page that is **crawled** will carry several **URLs to index**.
+    - Assume an estimate of around `50 billion` pages.
+    - Assuming an average page size of `100kb`:
-    50 B x 100 KBytes = 5 petabytes
+        `50 B x 100 KBytes = 5 petabytes`
-You would need around 5 petabytes of storage, give or take 2 petabytes, to hold the information on the web.
+    - You would need around `5 petabytes` of storage.
-You can compress the documents to save storage since you’ll not need to refer to it every time.
-For certain applications, such as search engines, you may only need to extract the metadata information before compressing it.
-When you do need the entire content of the page, you can access it through the cached file.
+    - We can **compress** the documents to save storage since you’ll not need to refer to it every time.
+    - For certain applications, such as search engines, you may only need to extract the **metadata** information before compressing it.
+    - When you do need the entire content of the page, you can access it through the **cached file**.

 ### **Algorithm Execution**